SoldatFantom/Sarim/README.md

 markdown

-# Installation of dplayer
+# Installation of sarim

-To install dplayer, please follow the steps below:
+To install sarim, please follow the steps below:

 ## Prerequisites